Swordplay & Swashbucklers

 The red dress shows up in other pirate films as well, and as apparent copies or homages in Halloween costumes and video games.

-Geena Davis stars in Cutthroat Island (1995, Carolco), and in one scene swashbuckles her way tolerably well in a red dress borrowed from a prostitute.
+Geena Davis stars in Cutthroat Island (1995, Carolco), and in one scene swashbuckles her way tolerably well with an anachronistic rapier and dressed in a red dress borrowed from a prostitute.
 The dress is clearly a nod, perhaps more than a bit humorous, at the Disney ride.
 In fact, Cutthroat Island often seems like one long string of pirate tropes, homages, and stolen scenes.
 Great soundtrack, though, and Davis does well as a pirate captain.

 Now is a good time to briefly point out the reality of women pirates during the so-called Golden Age of Piracy 1655 to 1730.
 Strictly speaking, we know of only two who can be truly said to be pirates of the Caribbean: Anne Bonny and Mary Read, the former of whom gets all the cinematic glory while the latter, if what Charles Johnson wrote about her is true even in part, was the real swashbuckling bad-ass of the twain.

 Whether a true tale or not, it’s not Read’s warrior-woman story that ends up in fiction and film, but that of redheaded Anne Bonny–or at least she’s assumed to be redheaded because she was Irish and reportedly had a hot temper.
 Bonny gets all the glory, even though she may have been merely the girlfriend along for a joyride with her bad boy pirate boyfriend.
 Or not.
-We simply don’t know enough about her.
-Johnson may have invented her past to “sex up” his book for sales potential.
-But it’s also entirely possible that she was as bold as Charles Johnson described her.
+Likewise Mary Read.
+We simply don’t know enough about her or Mary Read.
+Johnson may have invented the past histories of both to “sex up” his book for sales potential.

 Bonny, though gets all the attention, thanks largely to her relationship with “Calico” Jack Rackham.
 Writers are often lazy, and it’s easier to combine Read’s martial prowess with Bonny’s reported temperament and relationship with Rackham.
 However, not all writers who fictionalize the female pirate pair are as lazy.
 Some, including Erica Jong, have balanced their accounts of the two women.